Rob Carpenter (running back)

 Robert Joseph Carpenter, Jr. (born April 20, 1955) is an American former professional football player who was a running back for 10 seasons in the National Football League (NFL).
 He is the father of linebacker Bobby Carpenter, former linebacker at Ohio State University, former University of Cincinnati linebacker Johnathan Carpenter, former Marshall University linebacker George Carpenter, and former Ohio defensive back Nathan Carpenter.
 He currently resides in Lancaster, Ohio but retired as gym teacher at Lancaster High School.
-Now he spends his time tending to his family and farm.
+He now spends his time tending to his family and farm.

 College career

 Carpenter played for the Miami RedHawks from 1973 to 1976, where he was a three-year letterman.
 He played for two Mid-American Conference championship teams in 1974 and 1975.
 In his final two seasons, he made first team All-MAC, and was an honorable mention on the College Football All-America Team, rushing for 1,142 yards as a Junior and 1,064 yards as a senior.
 In four seasons for the RedHawks, Carpenter rushed for 2,909 yards and 28 touchdowns, while also catching 35 passes for 315 yards and two more scores.
 Carpenter was inducted into Miami's athletic Hall of Fame in 1988.